certcomm/CertProof/README.md

 ![CertProof Screenshot4 Alt text](/static_resources/Screenshot_4.png?raw=true "CertProof Screenshot 4")

+The CCEF File can be in L1 or L2 format.
+L1 is a superset of the L2 format and contains additional information to prove against the blockchain.

-## CertComm Layer 2 Evidence File (CL2EF)
+## CertComm Public Evidence File (CPEF)
-CertComm Layer 2 Evidence Files (CL2EF) consist of File(s) corresponding to the Certified operation written to **IPFS**.
-This is **public** information.
-The File(s) represent the Layer 2 "blockchain" evidence for the Layer 2 Blockchain maintained by a Governor.
-These Files are written by the governor to IPFS.
-The end user (*transacting party*) does *not* need to directly deal with these files.
-These files are in JSON format and adhere to the CL2EF format.
+The CertComm governor also writes out Public Evidence Files to *IPFS*.
+The end user (*transacting party*) does not directly deal with CPEF.
+The CPEF is used by network entities such as Auditors.

 ## CertComm Blockchain Anchor
 A key element of CertComm (and the CertProof App) is that they produce and require evidence in the form of "anchors" to be written to the Blockchain.
 These anchors are governed by Smart Contracts.
 An Adaptor pattern is used to support multiple Blockchains.
 Currently the **Ethereum** Blockchain is supported, but other Blockchains will be supported in the future as well.
 The anchor is **public** information.
 The end user (*transacting party*) does not need to deal directly with this part of the evidence.